mengcaopku/LocVTP/README.md

 ## Updates

-* We released the **uncleaned** code to meet ECCV requirements, i.e. the code presented before the camera ready DDL.
+* We released the **uncleaned** code to meet ECCV requirements, i.e. the code should be presented before the camera ready DDL.
 The cleaned up code will be provided asap.